spaar/besiege-modloader/README_enduser.md

 License and Source code
 ===
 The mod loader is an open-source project licensed under the MIT license.
+In the developer version, a build of Mono.Cecil is included, which follows a similiar license.
 Take a look at the [GitHub page](https://github.com/spaar/besiege-modloader) for details.
 Contributions in the form of pull-requests or issues are always welcome!